Dr Deborah Hoyle

 Research summary

-Molecular epidemiology of zoonotic and emerging pathogens, surveillance and disease control.
+Molecular epidemiology of zoonotic and emerging pathogens, antimicrobial resistance, disease surveillance and control, One Health.

 Current research interests